Stephen-Seo/PoorMansAnubis/README.txt

 The C++ impl uses sqlite, so a path given in the paramaters is only required.

-The Rust impl requires a MySQL server with a database and a user with password with access to said database.
-(It is recommended to use MariaDB in place of MySQL.)
+The Rust impl by default requires a MySQL server with a database and user with password with access to said database.
+If using MySQL, then it is recommended to use MariaDB.

+Sqlite usage is also possible with the Rust impl, by compiling with the following options:

+Enable only sqlite:
+cargo build --no-default-features --features sqlite

+or

+Enable both mysql and sqlite:
+cargo build --all-features

 Check "rust_impl/src/args.rs" for flags you can pass to the Rust impl.
 Also check "rust_impl/mysql.conf" for how the config file should be set up for MySQL